arx-research/ers-scripts/README.md

 yarn deploy:localhost:clean
 ```

+### Local Manufacturer Simulation
+If you want to simulate adding Arx manufacturer enrollments which is necessary for a full local deployment, you will need to set up enrollments using the `addManufacturerEnrollment` task matching the Arx signers used to date (this data may also be retrieved by looking up a given chip ID in the public Supabase):
+1. `0xeBC369ed2340fd2EB2391Aca09a6274997722aac`
+2. `0xaF98D82397e832A5945424648511886c15A61f36`

+See `ManufacturerUsage.md` for more information.
+The default options provided in the script for auth model and enrollment auth model should match HaLo chips and the Arx Supabase data.

+### Local Contract Development
 Note: If you are working with locally modified `ers-contracts` you may need to link those contracts and rebuild in order to correctly redeploy.
 1. `npm link @arx-research/ers-contracts --force`
 2. `yarn clean-artifacts`